osvetlik/pia2020/semester-project/README.md

 * lobby with the list of all logged-in users
 * friends list with the possibility to add/remove users and showing the status (on-line/off-line) of all user's friends
-* possibility to ask any on-line user to play a game
+* possibility to ask any on-line (and not currently engaged) user to play a game
 * gameplay
+* one or a selection of limited size boards
 * in-game chat
 * log of all game results

 ### Bonus parts

+* an unlimited board
 * OAuth2 authentication using Facebook, Google or any other OAuth2 IDM
 * tournaments - set-up (define number of players), let players join, play, show results to participants